20 years old and from Sudan.

 To reach Lampedusa he crossed three countries: Sudan, Egypt, and the most dangerous of all, Libya.

 He traveled to Egypt and stayed in the country working as a shoe maker for one year and two months.
 He worked 12-hour days putting together leather sandals.
-I don’t have anymore information about the conditions of his workplace or where he lived during his time in Egypt.
-I didn’t get the sense that Amir was in danger there, nor did it seem particularly accommodating either.

 From Egypt he traveled to Libya, where he stayed for eight months.
 He arrived first in the city of Tazirbu to the east, then arrived in Sabha, which is directly west and slightly north of his arrival point.